 These regulations may be cited as the Rates and Charges (Rebates and Deferments) Regulations 1992 1.

-2. Annual water supply charges of the Bunbury and Busselton Water Corporations
+2. Annual water supply charges of Bunbury and Busselton Water Corporations

 A charge under the Water Services (Water Corporations Charges) Regulations 2013 Part 3 or 4 for the provision of a water supply service, other than a quality/quantity charge, is prescribed for the purposes of paragraph (d) of the definition of prescribed charge in section 3(1) of the Act.